ak4t0sh/moodle-block-loancalc/README.md

 Loancalc block for Moodle 2.x
 =============================

-__For Moodle 3.x :__  On 1st April 2016 David Mudrák release a [new version](https://github.com/mudrd8mz/moodle-block_loancalc) using latest technologies.
+__For Moodle 3.x :__  On 1st April 2016 David Mudrák released a [new version](https://github.com/mudrd8mz/moodle-block_loancalc) using latest technologies.

 DESCRIPTION
 -----------